 Internationalization in all spheres, development of infrastructure to recruit the best scientists, faculty, managers and students;

-Development of an outstanding academic reputation by doing breakthrough research and recruiting the world’s leading scientists;
+Development of an outstanding academic reputation by conducting breakthrough research and recruiting the world’s leading scientists;

 Development of cooperation between the academic sector, the industrial sector, and the business sector;